mateofiorotto/minecraft_website/README.md

 - The user table must include at least 3 fields: an ID, a username, and a password.

-In this project, the user table includes the required fields, plus a role and email field (as well as the default timestamps).
+In this project, the user table includes the required fields, plus a role field (as well as the default timestamps).

 - At least one of the other tables must have 5 fields (excluding primary key and timestamps).